Police fatally shoot man who fired at officers in northeast Dallas, officials say

 Officers had responded to call about an armed encounter, according to a police news release.

+“I was very scared,” said neighbor Nerela Ramirez.
+The shooting incident happened near her home.

+“I closed the door.
+Up and down.
+I shut my door.
+I couldn’t sleep,” Ramirez explained.

 When they arrived, they found a suspect armed with a handgun.
-Police told the man to drop his weapon, but he began "firing at the officers," the release said.
+Police said the unidentified man was in the middle of the street pointing the weapon at vehicles.

+“Officers arrived, encountered the individual.
+After giving multiple commands to drop the weapon, the individual threatened the officers with the weapon.
+Fired at the officers.
+At the same time, officer firing back at the suspect,” explained Dallas Police Chief Eddie Garcia.

-Officers returned fired and struck the man.
-They tried to render medical aid but he died after he was taken to a hospital, police said.
+Officers attempted to render medical aid but the man died after he was taken to a hospital, police said.